-In a Lien Foundation report released last year, Singapore was ranked 29th out of 45 countries for its early childhood sector.
+In a Lien Foundation report released in year 2013, Singapore was ranked 29th out of 45 countries for its early childhood sector.
 One of the key factors that were discussed were the lack of support from management and the huge workload on pre-school educators.
 Esther Lim, CEO and Founder of LEAP Schoolhouse offers some advice on how she keeps her teachers happy, productive and appreciated.

 Why Do Early Childhood Teachers Leave the Industry?